dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 ![A weird border](../../../images/opengl/chapter1/lesson3/texParameters/clampToEdge.png)

 ### `TextureMinFilter` & `TextureMagFilter`:
-Texture `min` and `mag` filters are the filters used when the texture's final size is, respectively, less than or greater than the original size.
+Texture `min` and `mag` filters are the filters used when the texture's final size is, respectively, lesser than or greater than the original size.
 For now, we will show just the main two options and in the next section (Mipmaps), some others will be shown.